(I may earn a small commission from the products mentioned in this post.)

 Another consideration is how far away is the pool?
 For me, I can ride my bike and be at the pool in 5 minutes.

 If you have to drive 10 or 20 minutes to and from a pool this will necessitate a longer commitment.

 The water temperature is also important.
 If you plan to swim year round you need a heated pool whether or not it is an indoor or outdoor pool.

 Many public pools and fitness centers offer water exercise programs including water aerobics.
 If you are not an accomplished swimmer a water exercise program might be a better option for you.

 Another plus for me is that our pool has an adjoining hot tub where I usually spend 5 to 10 minutes after my workout.
 I have friends in Southern California that swim in the ocean daily and do not have a need for a pool.
 That’s an option but not everyone has an ocean or lake in their backyard.

 My Swim Workout Routine

 Every week I make a point to swim for 3 or 4 times.
 It’s a great way to get a total body workout without experiencing pressure on my knee.

 It has helped keep me in shape and works out the whole body.
-In many ways, swimming has been good for my entire body (including my mental health) and taken pressure off not just my knee but other important joints as well (ankles, hips).
+In many ways, swimming has been good for my entire body (including my mental health) swimming has taken pressure off not just my knee but other important joints as well (ankles, hips).

 Below is my weekly workout for swimming.